Samplets: A new paradigm for data compression: Construction of samplets

 \subsection{Cluster tree}

 In order to construct samplets with the desired properties, especially vanishing moments, cf.\ \eqref{eq:vanishingMoments}, we shall transfer the wavelet construction of Tausch and White from \cite{TW03} into our setting.
-The first step is to construct subspaces of signed measures with localized supports.
+The first step is to construct a hierarchy subspaces of signed measures.
 To this end, we perform a hierarchical clustering on the set \(X\).

 \begin{definition} Let $\mathcal{T}=(P,E)$ be a tree with vertices $P$ and edges $E$.
 We define its set of leaves as

 The tree $\mathcal{T}$ is a \emph{cluster tree} for the set $X=\{{\bs x}_1,\ldots,{\bs x}_N\}$, iff the set $X$ is the \emph{root} of $\mathcal{T}$ and all $\nu\in P\setminus\mathcal{L}(\mathcal{T})$ are disjoint unions of their sons.